calvinfeng/machine-learning-notebook/recommender/neural_collaborative_filtering.md

 \hat{y}_{ui} = a\left(h^{T}(p_{u} \cdot q_{i})\right)
 $$

-where $a$ is an activation function and $h$ is the edge weight matrix of the output layer.
+where $$a$$ is an activation function and $$h$$ is the edge weight matrix of the output layer.
 The edge weight matrix can be seen as an additional weight to the layer.

 ### Matrix Factorization